You want smart political talk without the meltdowns?

 Now maybe they'll listen.

-It's pretty funny story.
+It's a pretty funny story.

-Sailor invoking the Hillary defense in a classified document dispute.
+Saylor invoking the Hillary defense in a classified document dispute.

-We got France's anti-immigration presidential candidate is now surged into the lead, and the black caucus, the CBC, is threatened to kick somebody's ass after Duncan Hunter took down the anti-cop painting.
+And the black caucus, the CBC, is threatening to kick somebody's ass after Duncan Hunter took down the anti-cop painting.

 Wow.